zhipengChen/EasyNN/README.md

 mnist_sample_shareddata.py in direct example shows how to buld your model in six step<br/>
 mnist_sample_not_shareddata.py is another example about mnist,both file has the same model . <br/>
 But mnist_sample_shareddata.py is a litter bit fast . <br/>
-late will add classic neural network layer like LSTM ，GRU ，CNN and so on
+Already added classic neural network layer like LSTM ，GRU ，CNN and so on